MinaAnis7/mango_android_app/README.md

 ## Project Description

 This project is a collabrative work of six team members as a requirement for the Android Summer Training at FCIS for the year 2022.
-The project is aimed towards students, it is basically a studies management tool.
+The project is aimed towards students, it is basically a study management tool.
 In this app there is a GPA calculator, Calendar Events Scheduler, Daily To Do List and finally a Pomodoro Technique Timer all of which are combined together in one place to deliver a pleasent user experience.

 ## Usage